We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Use the practice triggers in conjunction with the practice framework and other tools when working with:

-• tamariki under five
+• tamariki under 5 years

 • tamariki affected by family violence